 The origins of this phenomenon are at least Older Than Print, and probably much older.
-The idea that words can grant power is a cross cultural phenomenon that shows up frequently in the earliest tales of swords and sorcery.
-Members of the Sinitic ethnolinguistic family in particular tend to ascribe special importance to the power of written characters, and the belief that special words can invoke control over supernatural power permeates their folklore (just ask your local Shinto, Buddhist, or Taoist practitioner if they've donated to a shrine or temple to have a talisman written lately).
+The idea that words can grant power is a cross-cultural phenomenon that shows up frequently in the earliest tales of swords and sorcery.
+Members of the Sinitic ethnolinguistic family, in particular, tend to ascribe special importance to the power of written characters, and the belief that special words can invoke control over supernatural power permeates their folklore (just ask your local Shinto, Buddhist, or Taoist practitioner if they've donated to a shrine or temple to have a Paper Talisman written lately).
 The magic power of spoken and written words was also a key concept in Ancient Egyptian religion and Ritual Magic.

 This is also often combined with a spellcaster's Invocation, with the final part of the incantation being the name of the spell, cried out just as the spell is triggered (Spirit of Fire, gather into my hand and incinerate my enemies!
 FIREBALL!).
 A character who grows in power will eventually graduate to being able to do the initial incantation mentally, turning the final trigger into this trope completely.

 A variant has a Combat Commentator recognizing the attacks being used (usually with a line like "That's the legendary such-and-such-and-something-or-other technique!") and explaining them to any other characters watching (and the audience, of course).
 When the person launching the attack spends time doing the commentary, however, they may be guilty of Talking Is a Free Action.
 And, are hopefully in a comic, manga, melodramatic or animated show rather than doing this in Real Life.

 Another variant, primarily found in video games, displays the attack name on-screen as it is being executed, without a vocal "call".
 This typically happens in games where there is no voice acting; the call is implied.
 In fact, flamboyant attack/technique names are pretty much a trope in and of themselves.